 So, friends, I have learned since that day to be on the lookout like the Apostle Paul for those people around me who may be inching closer to the edge, those who are on the verge of falling asleep at the wheel, those who are spiritually unconscious or just going through the motions like a spiritual sleepwalker.

 I have chosen to follow in Paul’s footsteps in rousing others from their own spiritual slumber, echoing the words of Paul:

 “The hour has already come for you to wake up from your slumber, because our salvation is nearer now than when we first believed.
 12The night is nearly over; the day is almost here.
 So let us put aside the deeds of darkness and put on the armor of light.”
 (Rom.
 13:11-12)

 I am now awake to the life of God!
 How about you?
 I was given a second chance — for my name is Lucky.
-Will you receive your gift of a new life?
+Perhaps this is your lucky day, too.
+Will you receive your gift of a new life today?